 Following Elephant Movement in West Africa

-Since 1998, the Zoo has worked to conserve wild elephants in Central and West Africa, by attempting to better understand movement patterns and habitat requirements of elephants through the use of GPS satellite tracking technology.
-Using this technology and in collaboration with the World Wildlife Fund, other NGOs, and local government agencies, we have been able to monitor elephant movement patterns in real time and identify several vital elephant migration routes.
+Since 1998, the Zoo has worked to conserve wild elephants in Central and West Africa by attempting to better understand the movement patterns and habitat requirements of elephants through the use of GPS satellite tracking technology.
+Using this technology and in collaboration with the World Wildlife Fund, other NGOs, and local government agencies, we have been able to monitor elephant movement patterns in real-time and identify several vital elephant migration routes.

 The satellite tracking data have allowed rangers to anticipate where elephants are at greatest risk of encountering poachers and also alert them when the herds are heading toward human settlements, thereby reducing the risk of human-elephant conflict.